April 09, 2021

 February 02, 2021

 The firm filed an amicus brief in the U.S. Court of Appeals for the Second Circuit in the case of Farhane v.
 United States today.
 The Government is trying to denaturalize naturalized citizen Abderrahmane Farhane on the basis of his 2006 guilty plea.
 We argue that the Sixth Amendment requires defense counsel to advise naturalized citizens of the denaturalization and deportation risks of a guilty plea.
-We filed the brief on behalf of the New York State Association of Criminal Defense Lawyers and the National Association of Criminal Defense Lawyers.
+Matthew Wasserman and Haran Tae wrote the brief on behalf of the New York State Association of Criminal Defense Lawyers and the National Association of Criminal Defense Lawyers.

 You can read our brief here.